-Whenever you are traveling to a new country, you want to know how safe it is, right?
-Now, Switzerland is known as a safe country the world over.
+When traveling to a new country, you want to know how safe it is, right?
+Now, Switzerland is known as a safe country all over the world.
 And the crime statistics certainly back it up, with Switzerland having one of the lowest crime rates in the world.
-However, even the safest countries in the world don’t come without their risks.

 Is Switzerland Safe to Visit?